kshitizregmi/kshitizregmi.github.io/_posts/2019-04-01-nepali-cash.md

   - Nepali note classification
 ---
 This project aims to detect and recognize Nepali cash using transfer learning and the InceptionV3 model.
 The model achieved 93.03% accuracy on both test and validation data.
+[Last updated: 2023 with more class and dataset]

 ## Nepali Cash Detection and Recognition Using Transfer Learning and InceptionV3